basic4/WiDucky/README.md

 # WiDucky
-WiFi Enabled USB Rubber Ducky
+WiFi Enabled USB Rubber Ducky for under $20

 An Arduino and ESP8266 based USB Rubber Ducky fashioned on the HAK5 Rubber Ducky Module.